mattkaar/aia-web/docs/syllabus.md

    second course without first obtaining permission from the instructor(s) of the second course.
-In the case of concurrent courses, permission to submit the same work for credit in two courses must be obtained from the instructors of both courses.\"
+In the case of concurrent courses, permission to submit the same work for credit in two courses must be obtained from the instructors of both courses."

 ***This policy applies, in all respects, to this course.***